- Carbon nanotubes are cylindrical molecules made out of rolled-up sheets of graphene.

-Since the discovery of carbon nanotubes in 1991, a whole new disciple in material science has emerged, i.e. Nanoscience.
-Many universities and organizations across the world have invested millions of dollars to unlock the mysteries behind these materials.
+Since the discovery of carbon nanotubes in 1991, a whole new disciple in material science has emerged, i.e., Nanoscience.
+Many universities and organizations across the world have invested millions of dollars in unlocking the mysteries behind these materials.

 Carbon nanotubes are an intriguing allotrope of carbon.
 They have a variety of unique, never seen before properties.
 For instance, they can be dense and strong while being thinner than a human hair.

 A carbon nanotube is an extremely small cylindrical structure made out of graphene.
 Graphene is a single layer of carbon atoms, tightly bound in a 2D hexagonal lattice.

 They can be produced to varying lengths as per requirements.
 These structures are incredibly light, stable, and hold the potential for the development of amazing future materials.
 In fact, they are considered the best candidate material for building a space elevator.

 Below, we have elaborated on the manufacturing process, properties, and applications of carbon nanotubes.
 It’s just a quick overview of what we know so far about these fascinating molecules.